felgueres/clustered-ab-test/README.md

 3) _Comparative baseline_

-The comparative is calculated as a function of the control (clustered) mean, but note that other models (ex. regression-based load-temperature) may increase the accuracy of estimation.
+The comparative baseline is calculated as a function of the control (clustered) mean, but note that other models (ex. regression-based load-temperature model) may increase the accuracy of estimation.
 Such variations were not explored since this dataset is limited in demographic information due to privacy concerns.

 The following figure summarizes the mean daily user profile along with the relative price change between both groups.